Im Sang-soo: Controversy

-All of Im's films have been controversial, but his film The President's Last Bang, centered on the assassination of Park Chung-hee, has been the most controversial due to its negative portrayal of the Korean president.
+All of Im's films have been controversial, but his film The President's Last Bang, centered on the assassination of Park Chung Hee, has been the most controversial due to its negative portrayal of the Korean president.
 In 2005 a South Korean court ordered the removal of 3 minutes and 50 seconds of the film before it could be shown to the public.
 The offending scenes were made up of documentary footage, part of which showed President Park's funeral.

 In August 2006 this ruling was overturned, with the court confirming the "right of free expression concerning the depiction of public historical figures".
-The court has also ordered MK Pictures, the production company that had financed the film, to pay President Park's family 100 million won (roughly $105,000 USD).
+The court has also ordered MK Pictures, the production company that had financed the film, to pay President Park's family 100 million won (roughly US$105,000).

 The film has been released in South Korea and America on DVD in 2005.
 Both discs contain a plain black screen where the footage was removed.
 There has been no release date set for a DVD containing the cut footage.
 However, the British and French releases contain the fully uncut version.